Skip to main content

 Getting Help With Your SMC A&A Claim or Appeal

-Due to the complexities involved, many veterans eligible for SMC A&A could benefit significantly from professional assistance.
-VA-accredited claims agents or attorneys specializing in veterans’ disability benefits, like those at Chisholm Chisholm & Kilpatrick, often have a much higher level of experience with A&A than even many VA claims processors, which can increase the chances that veterans get the benefits to which they are entitled.
+VA-accredited veterans law advocate or attorneys, like those at Chisholm Chisholm & Kilpatrick, often have a much higher level of experience with Aid & Attendance than even many VA claims processors, which can increase the chances that veterans get the benefits to which they are entitled.

-If you need assistance with your Aid & Attendance claim, please contact CCK Law for a free case evaluation.
+If you need assistance with your Aid & Attendance claim, or if you disagree with a VA decision related to your claim and would like to know your appeal options, please contact CCK Law for a free case evaluation.

 About the Author